ChatGPT Image Dec 5, 2025, 09_14_05 AM

 But the LORD said, “Take a heifer with you, and say, ‘I have come to sacrifice to the LORD.’
 Then invite Jesse to the sacrifice, and I will show you what you shall do; you shall anoint for Me the one I name to you.”

-Our lesson — God is fully capable of providing a cover strategy.
+(Our lesson — God is fully capable of providing a spiritual cover strategy.
 This is now a cloak and dagger operation.
 The Lord is deposing one King and anointing the next one.
-This is geopolitical business.
-The Lord is giving Samuel a serious assignment, yet avoiding civil war.
+This is geopolitical business with legendary implications.
+The Lord is giving Samuel a serious assignment, yet avoiding civil war.)

-Our lesson — WHAT?
+(Our lesson — WHAT?
 He didn’t pray about it first?
 He didn’t consult with the other prophets of the day?
-After all, there’s wisdom in a multitude of counselors.
+After all, there’s wisdom in a multitude of counsellors.)

 And the elders of the town trembled at his coming, and said, “Do you come peaceably?”
 And he said, “Peaceably; I have come to sacrifice to the LORD.
 Sanctify yourselves, and come with me to the sacrifice.”

-Our lesson — The elders are quite concerned that Samuel may have come to report God’s severe displeasure with them.
+(Our lesson — The elders are rightfully concerned whether Samuel may have come to report God’s severe displeasure with them.
 So they ask after his mood.
-Everybody knows that prophets can tear up a town when they are prosecuting sin.
+Everybody knows that prophets can tear up a town when they are prosecuting sin.)

-Eliab, Jesse’s oldest son, may have had a handsome, kingly demeanor.
-Perhaps he looked like a guy from central casting.
-Samuel is quickly impressed; he may be a mighty prophet of God, but he’s still human, after all.
-He looks at the boy’s appearance and thinks, “I could back his play for the throne.”
+Eliab, Jesse’s oldest son, must have had a handsome, kingly demeanor.
+Perhaps he looked like an actor from central casting.
+Samuel is quickly impressed; he is certainly a mighty prophet of God, but he’s still human, after all.
+He looks at the man’s appearance and thinks, “I could back his play for the throne.”
 Even Samuel can be impressed by a man’s demeanor.

 But the LORD said to Samuel, “Do not look at his appearance or at his physical stature, because I have refused him.
 For the LORD does not see as man sees; for man looks at the outward appearance, but the LORD looks at the heart.”

-Another lesson — Apparently, Eliab did not have a heart suitable for the Lord’s appointment to be king.
-Look at the inside, the motives, before giving your loyalty to the wrong person.
+(Our lesson — Apparently, Eliab did not have a heart suitable for the Lord’s appointment to be king.
+Study someone’s motives before giving your loyalty to the wrong person.)

-Our lesson – Samuel didn’t announce his true heavenly purpose to the town’s elders, but he accomplished his mission – find the next king and quietly anoint him.
-Young David doesn’t even know his appointed future, but the Lord has chosen a new king and Samuel has implemented the plan.
+Our lesson – Samuel doesn’t announce his true heavenly purpose to the town’s elders, but he accomplishes his mission – find the next king and quietly anoint him.
+Young David doesn’t even know his appointed future, but the Lord has chosen His next king, and Samuel has publicly implemented the plan.

 Explore Other Topics